 Note: Some trees may present signs of decline that warrants re-inspection prior to their next scheduled Expert Inspection, though do not require immediate remedial action.
-These will be brought to the attention of the Borough Council and be added to those trees identified for Basic Inspections.
+These will be brought to the attention of the Borough Council and re-inspected within the prescribed timescales stated on the report.

-Following Basic Inspections remedial action will be identified under the following categories:
+Following basic inspections remedial action will be identified under the following categories:

-Category 1 immediate action
+Category 1 urgent action